linlilia/ACI-Endpoint-Update-App/README.md

 ***Step 5***    (Optional.)
 Click ***Add Domain*** to give the user access to a particular domain.

-Both management center users must be administrators in the same domains.
+Both secure management center users must be administrators in the same domains.

 ***Step 6***    Enter the other information required to configure the user; consult the online help for assistance.